vibeCodeFixer/Utilities-which-matter-/google-takeout-manager/README.md

 # Google Takeout Manager

-Complete toolkit for downloading, extracting, and organizing your Google Takeout data.
+Complete toolkit for downloading, extracting, and organizing your Google Takeout data from https://takeout.google.com/ .
 Suppose you have total 91 files to download from Google takeout.

 ## 🎯 What This Does